 Additionally, our failure to maintain the credit ratings on our debt securities, including the outstanding notes, could negatively affect our ability to access capital and could increase our interest expense on future indebtedness.
 We expect the credit rating agencies to periodically review our capital structure and the quality and stability of our earnings, including environmental, social and governance-related impacts.
 Deterioration in our capital structure or the quality and stability of our earnings could result in a downgrade of our overall credit ratings and our debt securities.
-On March 1, 2024, S&P Global downgraded our issuer credit rating from BB to BB- and placed all company credit ratings on CreditWatch with negative implications, and Moody's has placed our ratings under review for downgrade.
+On June 3, 2024, Moody's affirmed our Ba3 rating with stable outlook.
+On April 17, 2024, S&P Global affirmed our BB- credit rating with negative outlook.
 These negative rating agency actions could constrain the capital available to us, reduce or eliminate available borrowing to us, and could limit our access to and/or increase the cost of funding our operations.
 If, as a result, our ability to access capital when needed becomes constrained, our interest costs could increase, which could have material adverse effect on our results of operations, financial condition, and cash flows.

 The agreements governing our indebtedness restrict our current and future operations, particularly our ability to respond to changes or to take certain actions.